IBM/itaa-docs/docs/solution-design-exercises/Ex4-AOD-IT-System.md

 ![Initial Usage Scenario](./images/usage_scenario_1.png)

-Given both the flow and the step details, you may want to consolidate steps and clean up the diagram a bit so that the story flows without excess amount of steps.
+Given both the flow and the step details, you may want to consolidate steps and clean up the diagram a bit so that the story flows without excessive amount of steps.
 The other thing you can control in Usage Scenario diagram is being able to *hide* elements (e.g. subsystems, Logical Components, Logial Nodes).
 Select LC_Online Training Manger, select the Attributes tab on the right side, and change the slider for Node Status to be disabled.
 Do the same for LC_Collaboration Services.
 After this, your diagram should look like:

 ![Final Usage Scenario](./images/usage_scenario_2.png)